car rental dominican republic Jumbo Car

 3. Coconut water

-Tip: Drink it straight from the coconut with a straw for an authentic experience.
+Tip: For an unforgettable experience, sip straight from the coconut with straws for an authentic experience.

 What typical Dominican dishes are not to be missed at the dominican cuisine?